 • Current owner practices.
 It would be an absolute nightmare to purchase part of a business where the owners mismanaged funds.
 Upon learning more about a business you may want to purchase part of, be sure to research all financial records.

 • Bad reputation.
-A good use of customer feedback is to learn how the company fares amongst past clients.
+Good use of customer feedback is to learn how the company fares amongst past clients.
 A company with a bad reputation will likely struggle with being successful.

 • High turnover.
 In addition to clients being indicative of a company’s progress, the employees can serve the same purpose.
 If there have been numerous employees during the business’ lifespan, especially due to multiple resignations, this would be something to keep in mind as a problem area when taking the company on.